BigDataTeam-15/summarization-maryland-shooting/README.md

 To run codes use python filename.py

-Filename correspons to the developers' manual in the project report.
-(Be sure to change the path to the json file according to your own data path)
+Filename corresponds to the developers' manual in the project report at https://www.overleaf.com/read/fwjcdbdfwvmr (Be sure to change the path to the json file according to your own data path)